Introduction to the Course

 - investigative, analytical, experimental, practical, technical and expressive skills,

-- independence of mind in developing, refining & communicating ideas, intentions & personal outcomes
+- independence of mind in developing, refining and communicating ideas, intentions & personal outcomes

 - an interest in, enthusiasm for and enjoyment of art, craft and design